The Ultimate Guide to Two-Factor Authentication

-There most popular multi-factor authentication methods are SMS authentication, voice, hardware token, and push notifications.
+There most popular multi-factor methods are SMS authentication, voice, hardware token, and push notifications.

-SMS authentication is perhaps the most effective multi-factor confirmation step thanks to its accessibility, security, and speed.
+SMS is perhaps the most effective multi-factor confirmation step thanks to its accessibility, security, and speed.

 After entering your password, the website will ask you to enter a verification code they sent via SMS.
 If you set up an email address to link with your phone number, you also get it forwarded to your email.

-Voice authentication is a fairly new practice.
-Similar to an SMS code, voice two-factor authentication involves receiving an MMS with an audio recording of a code.
+Voice is a fairly new practice.
+Similar to an SMS code, voice 2FA involves receiving an MMS with an audio recording of a code.
 This is done to stop third parties or bots from reading your messages.
 With voice authentication, only you can listen to messages and codes.